equinor/T2Well_post/README.md

 # T2Well_post
-A script for post processing T2 well output simulations
+A script for post processing T2 well output simulations.
+The script reads and parses the FStatus, FFlow, COFT and FOFT files and produces plots of the simulation results.

 ## Installation: